keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/slack/index.md

 * After completing the instructions, you get a webhook URL similar to: `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`

-* Notes:
-  * *warning* Please be aware that the last part of the webhook URL - the `X...` in the given example - is sensitive data.
-If this data is known by others parties, they can exploit your webhook to send messages to your Slack channel.
+*warning* Please be aware that the last part of the webhook URL - the `X...` in the given example - is sensitive data.
+If this data is known by other parties, they can exploit your webhook to send messages to your Slack channel.
-  * The Slack Incoming Webhook URL created by the Slack admin is tied to a specific user and channel.
-If a user account or a channel is removed, you'll need to ask the Slack admin to regenerate the Webhook URL using an existing account and channel.
-For more information, see [Sending messages using Incoming Webhooks](https://api.slack.com/incoming-webhooks) in the Slack documentation.

-## Store sensitiv data in a secret
+## Store sensitive data in a secret

 To secure the sensitive data of your webhook URL, a secret needs to be created: